 It’s national Home Based Business Week!
 We know the tales of tech giants that began in garages, but did you know that over 69% of ALL businesses started at home?
 And, the work from home trend continues to grow.
-Today, I’m sharing the secrets I’ve learned to successfully work from home for 20 years.
+Today, I’m sharing the secrets I’ve learned to working from home successfully!

 Whether you own a home-based business or work from home some of the time, you are a part of a growing trend.

 The Small Business Administration says that half of all small businesses are home-based, and that number continues to rise.
 In fact, new studies show that 50% of millennials work at home and only 27% work full time at a company’s workplace.
-(Even for corporate workers – the ability to work from home is becoming a sought-after benefit.
+Even for corporate workers – working from home is becoming a sought-after benefit.
 The workforce, just like consumerism, is shifting homeward.

 Working from home can have tremendous benefits, but you’ve got to be organized not only to succeed in business, but also to LAST!